Aheter/Air-quality-index-prediction/README.md

 (Population, temperature, factories, amount of cars…)

 Is it possible to predict the air pollution index in a particular area?
-What pattern can we observe and which conclusions can we learn from them? (according to the data)
+What pattern can we observe and which conclusions can we make from them? (according to the data)

-### The project has many steps and contained a lot of information
+### The project has many steps and containes a lot of information
 ### This specific file was created to show you the order of actions.

 1. Scraping.ipynb